The Best Places To Dive With Hammerhead Sharks

 Wolf and Darwin Islands are the most isolated islands of the Galapagos and are a highway for scalloped hammerhead sharks en route to Cocos Island, Costa Rica.
 Divers can see hammerhead sharks in their hundreds, plus silky, Galapagos and whale sharks as well as manta rays.

 The sea conditions at these islands can be rough, with large swells and strong currents, and are best visited as an experienced diver.
-The warm season of December to May is the best time to go hammerhead shark diving to see huge schools of sharks, though there are also large schools of hammerheads during June to November.
+The warm season of December to May is the best time to go hammerhead shark diving to see huge schools of sharks, though there are also large schools of hammerheads from June to November.

 There are a variety of Galapagos liveaboards to choose from that caters for different budgets and dive preferences.